Option

 satisfies the predicate p

-, which returns true or false accordingly.p
+, which returns true or false accordingly.

 .
 If this looks familiar, it's because it's almost exactly the same as .contains